 People with vascular problems, such as clots, are not candidates for EECP.
 Dr. Friedman recommends the therapy to “patients who have exhausted interventional care options or whose medications no longer relieve angina or heart failure.”

-Says Barbara Courtney, Shady Grove Adventist Hospital’s director of cardiac rehab, respiratory and physical medicine: “If patients feel chest pain while on a treadmill at 2 miles an hour, we will consider stopping cardiac rehab and using EECP.
+Says Barbara Courtney, Adventist HealthCare Shady Grove Medical Center’s director of cardiac rehab, respiratory and physical medicine: “If patients feel chest pain while on a treadmill at 2 miles an hour, we will consider stopping cardiac rehab and using EECP.
 That treatment gets more blood and oxygen to the heart.”

 EECP patients can start exercising after two weeks, if they feel up to it, she says.
 Often, patients find they have more energy halfway through EECP therapy.